Bob Hope was born in the Eltham district of southeast London.

 Bob Hope was praised for his comedic timing, specializing in one-liners and rapid-fire delivery of jokes that were often self-deprecating.

-Leslie Townes Bob Hope was born on May 29,1903, in Eltham, County of London, in a terraced house on Craigton Road in Well Hall, where there is a blue plaque in his memory.
+Leslie Townes Bob Hope was born on May 29,1903, in Eltham, County of London, in a terraced house at 44 Craigton Road in Well Hall, where there is a British Film Institute 'Centenary of British Cinema' commemorative plaque in his memory.

-Bob Hope was the fifth of seven sons of an English father, William Henry Hope, a stonemason from Weston-super-Mare, Somerset, and a Welsh mother, Avis, a light opera singer from Barry, Vale of Glamorgan, who later worked as a cleaner.
+Bob Hope was the fifth of seven sons of William Henry Hope, a stonemason from Weston-super-Mare, Somerset, and Welsh mother Avis, a light opera singer from Barry, Vale of Glamorgan, who later worked as a cleaner.

-From age 12, Bob Hope earned pocket money by busking, singing, dancing, and performing comedy.
+From age 12, Bob Hope earned pocket money by singing, dancing, and performing comedy on the street.

 Bob Hope entered numerous dancing and amateur talent contests as Lester Hope, and won a prize in 1915 for his impersonation of Charlie Chaplin.